 You can even dig in the dip to any of these products and get a more specific topic.
 Just try to be as explicit as possible.
 For instance “Best Android Action Games.”
 Here I am interested in android games, not just any kind of android games but action games on Android.
 You get the drift right?

 After you start getting results with the less competitive topics around your niche, you can consider trying the big topics as you grow.

 4. Identify Your Target Audience

 Knowing your target audience is a vital factor to consider while building your blog.
-You need to know who your target audience is; they must be people who share the same passion with you, individuals who are interested in the topic you are writing.
+You need to know the category of people you wish to serve; they must be people who share the same passion with you and are interested in the topic you are writing.

 Do not focus on just driving traffic to your blog; you need your articles to get to the right people and not just everybody.
-Of course, it feels good to check your site stats and see lots of visits but what is the essence of getting such page views from people who don’t give a damn about what you are writing?
-Believe me, you will not get a good conversion with such traffic
+Of course, it feels good to check your site stats and see lots of visits but what is the essence of getting such traffic from people who don’t give a damn about what you are writing?
+You won’t be able to convert traffic if it isn’t targetted.

 To make your contents valuable to your readers, think of the following questions: